shih1999/NavXplorer/README.md

 ## Introduction

-This project consists of two main components:

-**Arduino Code**
-Controls various hardware modules essential for the operation of NavXplorer, including the battery power supply, an ESP32 board, four ultrasonic sensors for obstacle avoidance and patient following, and a motor controller for two motors.
-It also establishes a server for communication with Python code running on remote computers.
-Additionally, it provides a simple web server page for real-time monitoring of the car's status and displays obstacle distances detected by the ultrasonic sensors.

-**Python Code**
-Manages the navigation logic of NavXplorer in collaboration with a handheld QR code scanner.
-It reads QR codes during initial setup to determine the area, current position, and destination.
-During navigation, it continuously scans QR code inputs to update the car's current position and determine its subsequent direction
+## Features

+- **Automatic Navigation**: NavXplorer navigates indoor environments autonomously without relying on GPS signals.
+- **Obstacle Avoidance**: Equipped with ultrasonic sensors for detecting obstacles and ensuring safe navigation.
+- **Patient Waiting**: Use ultrasonic sensors to detect whether the user is still following.
+- **QR Code Integration**: Utilizes QR codes for initial setup, determining location, and updating navigation directions.
+- **Real-time Monitoring**: Provides a web server interface for monitoring the car's status and obstacle distances.

 ## Table of Contents
-- Intoduction
+- Introduction
 - Features
 - Project Structure
+- Hardware
+  - Circuit Diagrams
+  - Implementation Result
+- Software
+  - Arduino Code
+  - Python COde
 - Installation
 - Usage
 - Future Plans
 - License

+## Software
+### Arduino code
+Controls various hardware modules essential for the operation of NavXplorer, including ESP32 board, power supply, ultrasonic sensors, and motors.
+It also establishes a server for communication with code running on remote computers.
+Additionally, it provides a simple web server page for real-time monitoring of the car's status and display distances detected by the ultrasonic sensors.

+### Python Code
+Manages the navigation logic of NavXplorer in collaboration with a handheld QR code scanner.
+It reads QR codes during initial setup to determine the area, current position, and destination.
+During navigation, it continuously scans QR code inputs to update the car's current position and determine its subsequent direction.